 What to Say to a Crying Child

-I hear you.
-This positive approach is not natural for me.
-All too often my emotions overtake the moment and my perspective is lost is a flurry of inappropriate and ineffective responses.
+This positive approach is not natural to me.
+All too often my emotions overtake the moment and my perspective is lost in a flurry of inappropriate and ineffective responses.

 Looking for Alternatives to What’s Wrong?